Secodis/TSS-WEB/Controls/SSDLC_Outsourced-Development.md

 ---
 # A.5 Outsourced Development

-The following requirements relate to contractors that implement applications on behalf of EXAMPLE INC. In addition, all other applicable requirements of this document MUST be followed (e.g., protection of source code).
+The following requirements apply to contractors implementing applications on behalf of EXAMPLE INC. These requirements are specifically relevant to the services and deliverables provided by the supplier.
+Additionally, all other applicable security requirements MUST be adhered to, as they pertain to the supplier's work.

 Suppliers MUST comply with the following requirements: